6 things you can negotiate other than salary | Produced by Advertising Publications

 1. A better title.
 Do you believe the job title reflects the duties outlined in the job description?
 Are you taking on the role of managing people, projects or budgets without the manager title?
 Ask for the job title that matches the responsibilities.
 If the employer won’t change the HR classification title, check to see if you can use a working title instead.
 Your working title is what you are referred to by your colleagues, supervisor and external audiences.
 Titles do matter in certain circles, so if you believe you have leverage to negotiate a better title, do so.

-2. Technological tools.
+2. Tech tools.
 Depending on the type of job you have, you may need technology to complete your job functions.
 Does your job require you to lead meetings, conduct virtual meetings, make and receive phone calls or travel?
 If so, you should be negotiating a laptop and/or a company cellphone.
 You should make it known that these tools are necessary in order to do your job successfully.
 Please don’t use your personal cellphone and laptop to perform work duties.

 3. Professional development funds.
 Are you interested in furthering your education?
 Getting a certificate, joining a professional organization or attending a leadership training?
 Ask if the employer would be willing to cover the cost of these items or provide a reimbursement.
 Be ready to sell how and why these opportunities are critical for your success and clearly outline the costs in your ask.